Skip to content

 • thread id: a unique identifier of a thread

-• stack pointer: value of register sp before switching to another thread
+• stack pointer: the saved value of register sp before switching to another thread

-• entry function arguments: argument(s) of the thread’s “main” function
+• entry function arguments: the arguments for the thread’s entry function

 • other metadata that could be useful